 We must stress that those of us at Compare Forex Brokers are not Islamic scholars, we’re simply industry experts who’ve done our research on the topic.
 We highly encourage you to also continue to conduct your own research before making a decision on the forex broker that you in yourself are most comfortable with.

-An Islamic forex broker account, sometimes referred to as swap-free accounts, are trading accounts for Muslim clients who are unable to earn or pay interest due to their religious beliefs.
-An Islamic forex account option is available from many of the best Islamic forex brokers that are listed in the review above.
+An Islamic forex broker account, sometimes referred to as swap-free accounts, are a trading accounts for Muslim clients who are unable to earn or pay the interest due to their religious beliefs.
+An Islamic Forex account option is available from many of the best Islamic forex brokers that are listed in the review above.

 If your trading strategy relies on certain exotic pairs, check with each individual broker that your particular pair is covered, before opening an account.

 When trading forex, if you leave a position open overnight, then depending on the interest rates of the currency pair being traded, you’ll either accrue or pay interest known as the swap.
 In Sharia law, interest is called riba and is forbidden.
 This means that Muslims who want to trade forex with a regular forex broker run into some real moral dilemmas, torn between trading profitably and their faith.